CLRX/CLRX-mirror/doc/GcnInstrsVop1.md

 Opcode VOP1: 60 (0x3c) for GCN 1.0/1.1; 48 (0x30) for GCN 1.2
 Opcode VOP3A: 444 (0x1bc) for GCN 1.0/1.1; 368 (0x170) for GCN 1.2
 Syntax: V_FREXP_EXP_I32_F64 VDST, SRC0(2)
-Description: Get exponent minus 1 from double FP value SRC0, and store that exponent to VDST.
+Description: Get exponent plus 1 from double FP value SRC0, and store that exponent to VDST.
 This instruction realizes frexp function.
 If SRC0 is infinity or NAN then store -1 to VDST.
 Operation: